 Mulligan’s

-On Poolbeg Street near the river sits Mulligan’s, one of the few un-touched Victorian pubs.
-It’s a “no-nonsense 18th-century pub with a cast of regulars” and we love it.
-So does everyone else it seems.
+On Poolbeg Street near the river sits Mulligan’s, one of the few untouched Victorian pubs.
+It’s a “no-nonsense 18th-century pub with a cast of regulars”, and we love it.
+So does everyone else, it seems.

-Mulligan’s has a unique and colourful 200-year old history where local workers mix with visitors and the famous, including Judy Garland, Seamus Heaney and even James Joyce and John F. Kennedy.
+Mulligan’s has a unique and colourful 200-year-old history where local workers mix with visitors and the famous, including Judy Garland, Seamus Heaney and even James Joyce and John F. Kennedy.

 Mulligan's Bar Dublin